 Although the amount awarded for punitive damages seems quite moderate, it is not decided lightly.
 There are many factors that a court will consider before deciding whether to impose punitive damages on the defendant.
 For example, if the defendant had acted when intoxicated or under the influence of drugs or was convicted of a misdemeanor or felony for the injury to the plaintiff, then no punitive damages will be imposed.

 There are several other factors considered, such as:

 Every personal injury lawsuit is unique.
-If you have been seriously injured and believe that the individual, company or organization that harmed you was acting in a deliberately harmful manner or was deliberately attempting to deceive you about the harm caused, then you should discuss your legal options, including the possibility of punitive damages, with an experienced Jackson, Mississippi personal injury attorney.
-Contact the Diaz Law Firm in Jackson today on 601-607-3456 to make an appointment.
+If you have been seriously injured and believe that the individual, company, or organization that harmed you was acting in a deliberately harmful manner or was deliberately attempting to deceive you about the harm caused, then you should discuss your legal options, including the possibility of punitive damages, with an experienced Jackson, Mississippi personal injury attorney.
+Contact the Diaz Law Firm online or call us in Jackson today at 601-607-3456 to make an appointment.